When you imagine the Caribbean, what comes to mind?

 Which brings us to…roti!

-Roti is also of East Indian origin, though unlike its continental equivalent; there is a difference.
+Roti is also of East Indian origin, though not the same as its continental equivalent.
 It reminded me more of Malaysian roti canai or other South East Asian variation.
 In Trinidad, Guyana, and other Indian-influenced Caribbean nations, you’ll find two varieties of roti: dhal puri and paratha.
 While Indian dhal puri is circular and fried, the Caribbean version is a very thin skin.
 But please, whatever you do, do not call it a burrito!

 Dhal puri, the most common type, is filled with curried meat, seafood, or if you’re a vegetarian, aloo and channa (that is, potatoes and chickpeas.)
 Paratha, commonly known as “buss up shut,” is a torn, shredded version of roti that is used to scoop up sauces, veggies, and meats in much the same way you would with a tortilla chip or piece of bread.